Relationship between fitness and heterogeneity in exponentially growing microbial populations

-Qualitative changes in the flux distributions are also reflected in the behaviour of the inferred fields $c_j$ (see (\ref{dist})).
-Roughly speaking, these quantities can be interpreted as `forces' acting on fluxes: the larger $c_j$, the more $p(\mathbf{v};\mathbf{c})$ is deformed in the direction of flux $j$ with respect to the uniform distribution with the prescribed glucose uptake in order for $\avg{v_j}$ to match $v_j^{\mathrm{xp}}$.
-The projection $\mathbf{c}^{\mathrm{proj}}$ of the fields vector $\mathbf{c}$ onto the feasible space $\mathcal{F}$ (or, more precisely, its norm $||\mathbf{c}^{\mathrm{proj}}||$, see Supporting Text) therefore quantifies the overall deformation required to reproduce data once the glucose uptake rate is given.
-One sees (Fig. \ref{due}b) that $||\mathbf{c}^{\mathrm{proj}}||$ decreases approximately as $\lambda^{-0.4}$ as the growth rate increases.
+Qualitative changes in the flux distributions are also reflected in the behavior of the inferred fields $\mathbf{c}=\{c_j\}$ (see (\ref{dist})).
+Roughly speaking, these quantities can be interpreted as `forces' acting on fluxes: the larger $c_j$, the more $p(\mathbf{v};\mathbf{c})$ is deformed in the direction of flux $j$ with respect to the uniform distribution on $\mathcal{F}$ with the prescribed glucose uptake in order for $\avg{v^{e}_j}$ to match $v_j^{\mathrm{xp}}$ (Materials and Methods).
+The projection $\mathbf{c}^{\mathrm{proj}}$ of the fields vector $\mathbf{c}$ onto the feasible space $\mathcal{F}$ (or, more precisely, its norm $||\mathbf{c}^{\mathrm{proj}}||$, see Supplemental Information, Sec.
+C) therefore quantifies the overall deformation required to reproduce data once the glucose uptake rate is given.
+One sees (Fig. \ref{due}b) that $||\mathbf{c}^{\mathrm{proj}}||$ decreases approximately as $v_{\rm bm}^{-0.4}$ as the growth rate increases.
 In other words, as the glucose uptake increases inferred distributions get closer to being as broad as possible given the glucose uptake.
-Because optimal populations are the least constrained at any given fitness, one may think that experimental populations also get globally {\it less} constrained as they approach the F-I bound.
+Because optimal populations are the least constrained at any given fitness, one may think that experimental populations also get globally less constrained as the medium gets richer.
 This is however not the case.
-To clarify this aspect one can compute, for every experiment, the fitness-information pairs obtained by varying only the biomass output at fixed vector $\mathbf{c}$ (Materials and Methods).
-For any given experiment (i.e. for any given $\mathbf{c}$), such a procedure draws a line in the fitness-information plane describing the values of $I$ that would correspond to a population subject to the same fields as the reference one, but with higher fitness.
-The line obtained for the experiment performed at the slowest growth rate is shown as dashed in Fig. \ref{uno}d (see Supporting Text for the complete set).
+To show it, one must compute, for every experiment, the fitness-information pairs obtained by varying only the biomass output (i.e. the coefficient associated with the biomass reaction) at fixed fields $\mathbf{c}$.
+For any given experiment (i.e. for any given $\mathbf{c}$), this procedure returns a line in the fitness-information plane describing the values of $I$ that would correspond to a population subject to the same fields, but carrying a higher fitness.
 By construction, populations lying to the left of this line at any given growth rate encode less information into the flux distribution than the reference population and are therefore globally less constrained.
-One sees that experimental populations tend to lie to the right of these lines.
-Hence, contrary to intuition, populations growing faster are slightly more constrained than slower ones despite being closer to the optimal fitness and information content.
+A representative example in Supplementary Fig. S8 shows the isofield lines for two experiments from \cite{nanchen06} and one from \cite{schuetz12}.
+One sees that populations tend to lie to the right of these lines.
+Hence, contrary to intuition, faster-growing populations are slightly more constrained than slower ones despite being closer to the optimal fitness and information content.